Skip to main content

 for the hard of hearing

-rained in techniques for communicating with the hard of hearing, the lecturer takes these visitors on a discovery of an exhibition or the collections.
+rained in techniques for communicating with the hard of hearing, the lecturer takes these visitors on a discovery of an exhibition.
 Hearing aids equipped with induction loop collars or earphones are available.

 One Saturday each month at 11 a.m.